What Is Permanent Jewelry? Here’s Everything To Know

 Is it worth the commitment?

-Permanent jewelry has been around for a while, but in the past couple of years, it has skyrocketed to popularity.
-I’ve noticed people wearing various forever jewelry, like chain-style bracelets both in person and on social media, and love how they can spark conversations.
+Permanent jewelry has been around for a while, but in the past few years, it has skyrocketed in popularity.

-I currently have three permanent bracelets — two in gold and one in rose gold.
-In this post, I’ll review all the pros and cons of these welded pieces.
-If you’re deciding whether a permanent bracelet is worth it, read on for everything you need to know.
+If you’re deciding whether a permanent bracelet is worth it, read on for everything you need to know!

 What Makes Permanent Bracelets Special?

-My most recent one is from Catbird, the first ever brand to create permanent bracelets in 2017, and coined the terms “forever bracelet” and “zapped” to describe the welding process.
+Another one I have is from Catbird, who started creating their permanent bracelets in 2017.
+They’re known for the terms “forever bracelet” and “zapped” to describe the welding process.

 Is A Permanent Bracelet Right For You?

-If you love it, consider visiting and making a permanent jewelry appointment at the brand’s store to get it professionally welded.
+If you love it, consider visiting the brand’s store to make a permanent jewelry appointment and have it professionally welded.

-Doing this little experiment first was a great way to help me get used to the daily wear of these dainty bracelets.
+Doing this little experiment first was a great way to help me get used to wearing these dainty bracelets daily.
 Now, I feel incomplete without them!

 What Does Permanent Jewelry Cost?